Achievable logoAchievable logo

 • dtdx=+3 ft/s

-Important: It’s positive because the value of x increases as the ladder slides away from the wall.
+Important: This is positive because x increases as the ladder slides away from the wall.

 Find: